 They are to be treasured, nurtured and safeguarded by all.

-The Archdiocese has released a suite of three (3) documents to support Parishes with the implementation of the Safeguarding Policy.
+The Archdiocese has released the following documents to support Parishes with the implementation of the Safeguarding Policy.
 These documents include:

 These documents work together to provide parish communities with all the necessary direction to implement the Archdiocesan Safeguarding Children and Vulnerable Adults Prevention and Protection Policy.Video transcript